storytron/siboot/README.md

 # siboot
-Chris Crawford's 2013-2018 attempt to reimagine Trust &amp; Betrayal: The Legacy of Siboot using Storytron technology
+Failed 2013-2018 attempt to reimagine Trust &amp; Betrayal: The Legacy of Siboot using Storytron technology